top of page

 Low productivity can mean that the dealership basically throws in the trash 50% of their payroll cost

-If we sell only 50% of our available hours, with what does the workshop staff use their time?
-During our consultancies, we have identified some activities that often consume the time that preferably should be sold.
+If we're only selling 50% of our available hours, what are workshop staff doing with their time?
+Through our consultations, we've pinpointed several activities that frequently consume time that could otherwise be sold.
+These include:

 • Waiting for work